Key takeaways

 6. Berberine

 Indeed, some people are calling berberine “nature’s Ozempic” because of its effects on blood sugar and body weight.
-Studies show that berberine supplements can lead to reductions in:
+Studies show that berberine supplements can lower your:

 Body weight